 Stowe: In My Own Words - an oral history project

-Our project will uncover and preserve the stories of people who have helped shape the Stowe estate through the years.
-The Stowe:In my own words project is a collaboration between Stowe, National Trust and Stowe House Preservation Trust and together we aim to:
+Our project uncovers and preserves the stories of people who have helped shape Stowe Estate through the years.
+The Stowe:In my own words project aims to:

 Expand our knowledge about life at Stowe during different time periods.